Rohitsinghrajput28/ASLA_for_all/FI.md

 RFI
 ===
 A remote file inclusion (RFI) occurs when a file from a remote web server is inserted into a web page.
-This can be done on purpose to display content from a remote web application.
+This can be done on purpose to display content from a remote web application.In this we will only used full path.

 <h3>Identification & Exploitation</h3>